 Note: Section 953(d) allows a foreign insurance company to elect to be taxed as a domestic corporation.
-If elected, include the additional tax required to be paid on line 13.
-Write on the dotted line to the left of line 13, "Sec.
+If elected, include the additional tax required to be paid on line 15.
+"Sec.
 953(d) tax" and the amount.
 Attach a schedule showing the computation.
 See section 953(d) for more details.